-àGenomic Data Sharing Policy
+à Genomic Data Sharing Policy

-àModel Organisms Sharing Policy
+à Model Organisms Sharing Policy

-àResearch Tools Policy
+à Research Tools Policy

-àHuman Data Sharing including the Requirements for Registering & Reporting NIH-funded Clinical Trials in ClinicalTrials.gov
+à Human Data Sharing including the Requirements for Registering & Reporting NIH-funded Clinical Trials in ClinicalTrials.gov

-and any accompanying metadata, while taking into account any potential restrictions or limitations.
+The Data Management and Sharing Plan, DMS is documentation of how you will manage and share your scientific data and any accompanying metadata while taking into account any potential restrictions or limitations.
 The plan is expected to be dynamic, i.e., changes may need to be made while conducting the research.
 The funding institute or center will need to approve the changes.
 Speak to your Program Officer.

-The 2003 NIH Data Sharing Policy required a plan for sharing the data or justify for not sharing the data.
+The 2003 NIH Data Sharing Policy required a plan for sharing the data or justification for not sharing the data.
 NIH has expanded that policy to include documentation of how you will manage research outcomes during the project and after it has been completed.
-In addition, the policy for sharing of publications resulting from the research has been as is still in effect since 2003.
+In addition, the policy for sharing publications resulting from the research has been as is still in effect since 2003.
 For a refresher on sharing publications see When and How to Comply.

+Add data preservation considerations, select an appropriate subject-based repository, and develop timelines for sharing.
 NIH has assembled information on the best practices for scientific data management for your education.

 In short, the NIH believes that sharing scientific data accelerates biomedical research discovery, in part, by enabling validation of research results, providing accessibility to high-value datasets, and promoting data reuse for future research studies.
 In addition, the world has been moving towards open research/science which means freely sharing the results of all research.
 UNESCO signed the Recommendation on Open Science in November 2021.

-The recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
+It is the same as the White House, Office of Management and Budget definition recorded in Circular A-110: The recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
 Scientific data do not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects, such as laboratory specimens.